vincepandolfo/powerarrow/README.rst

 :Original Author: https://github.com/romockee/powerarrow

-This is my fork of Romockee's Powerarrow theme, implemented for Awesome-WM 3.5  This project is still in a stage where 40% of the widgets work and I am still working on fixing up the libraries.
+This is my fork of Romockee's Powerarrow theme, implemented for Awesome-WM 3.5  This project is now in a stage where 80% of the widgets work and I am still working on fixing up the libraries.